-In the Hinayana the practitioner desires to obtain salvation from suffering.
-In the Mahayana there is the wish that all beings are attain a true spiritual solution.
+In the Hinayana, the practitioner desires to obtain salvation from suffering.
+In the Mahayana there is the wish that all beings can attain a true spiritual solution.

 The path of the Mahayana developed two lines through the visions of Asanga and Nagarjuna:

 The lineage of the profound way over Nagarjuna with emphasis on the emptiness (Shunyata) and Prajnaparamita (wisdom from the other shore)